EnzoNMigliano/A_Twitter_Data_Analysis_of_the_COVID19_Impact_in_ones_life/README.md

  <br/>

-### How Covid-19 impacted the front line workers?
+### How Covid-19 impacted the front line workers :hospital:?

  <br/>

-### What are the expectations of the Covid-19 vaccine?
+### What are the expectations of the Covid-19 vaccine :syringe:?

  <br/>